 The maximum authorized assessment rate is equal to the maximum assessment rate in the previous fiscal year adjusted annually by the change in the CPI or by 5%, whichever is less.
 Based on the preceding annual adjustments, the maximum possible assessment rate for Fiscal Year 2023-24 was \$219.66 per single family equivalent benefit unit.
 The annual change in the San Francisco Bay Area Consumer Price Index from December 2022 to December 2023 was 2.62%.
-The maximum authorized assessment rate for Fiscal Year shall not be increased.
+Therefore, the maximum authorized assessment rate for Fiscal Year 2024-25, increased by 2.62%, is \$225.41 per single family equivalent benefit unit.
 The estimate of cost and budget in this Engineer's Report proposes assessments for fiscal year 2024-25 at the rate of \$219.66 per single family equivalent benefit unit.